richardrflores/richardrflores.github.io/_posts/2015-03-25-ef-table-per-hierarchy-is-null-false.md

 layout: post
 title:  "EF Table Per Hierarchy (TPH) IsNull = False Error"
 date:   2015-03-25 20:00:00
-categories: ["Entity Framework, EF"]
+categories: ["Entity Framework", EF]
-tags: 	["Entity Framework, EF"]
+tags: 	["Entity Framework", EF]
 ---
 Today I had to refactor some domain models to a generalized hierarchy with EF.
 I used the TPH pattern defined by the EF team to split a JournalEntryHeader into a BillingRecordJournalEntryHeader and an InvoiceJournalEntryHeader in order to secure the domain models using the projects data entitlements paradigm.